daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 ### 5b.
 Step 2 - Set Just-Open Position

 Your windows has two levels of friction, which are called the "High-Friction" zone and "Low-Friction" zone.
 The High-Friction zone is the area within the pocket of the frame.
-The window expereinces very high friction when in this zone.
+The window experiences very high friction when in this zone.

-High-Frction Zone in Red.
+High-Friction Zone in Red.
 Low-Friction Zone in Green.

 ![High Friction Zone](https://cdn.shopify.com/s/files/1/0048/6244/3590/files/High_Friction_Zone.jpg?v=1610154965)